 - Finally, we decided to use a slightly different terminology:

-We thank Ennas Abdussalam, Saad Bashir, Steven Belknap, Stephen Bloch, Elijah Botkin, Anthony Carrico, Rodolfo Carvalho, Estevo Castro, Nelson Chiu, Jack Clay, Richard Cleis, John Clements, Mark Engelberg, Christopher Felleisen, Sebastian Felleisen, Ryan Golbeck, Josh Grams, Jack Gitelson, Scott Greene, Kyle Gillette, Nadeem Abdul Hamid, Jeremy Hanlon, Craig Holbrook, Wayne Iba, Jordan Johnson, Blake Johnson, Erwin Junge, Gregor Kiczales, Eugene Kohlbecker, Jackson Lawler, Jay McCarthy, Mike McHugh, Wade McReynolds, Ann E. Moskol, Scott Newson, Paul Ojanen, Prof. Robert Ordóñez, Laurent Orseau, Klaus Ostermann, Sinan Pehlivanoglu, Eric Parker, Nick Pleatsikas, Norman Ramsey, Krishnan Ravikumar, Jacob Rubin, Luis Sanjuán, Lisa Scheuing, Willi Schiegel, Vinit Shah, Nick Shelley, Matthew Singer, Stephen Siegel, Joe Snikeris, Vincent St-Amour, Marc Smith, Dave Smylie, Reed Stevens, Kevin Sullivan, Éric Tanter, Thanos Tsouanas, Yuwang Yin, David Van Horn, Mitchell Wand, Michael Wijaya, G. Clifford Williams, Ewan Whittaker-Walker, Julia Wlochowski, and Roelof Wobben for comments on previous drafts of this second edition.
+We thank Ennas Abdussalam, Saad Bashir, Steven Belknap, Stephen Bloch, Elijah Botkin, Anthony Carrico, Rodolfo Carvalho, Estevo Castro, Stephen Chang, Nelson Chiu, Jack Clay, Richard Cleis, John Clements, Mark Engelberg, Christopher Felleisen, Sebastian Felleisen, Adrian German, Jack Gitelson, Kyle Gillette, Scott Greene, Ryan Golbeck, Josh Grams, Nadeem Abdul Hamid, Jeremy Hanlon, Craig Holbrook, Wayne Iba, Jordan Johnson, Blake Johnson, Erwin Junge, Gregor Kiczales, Eugene Kohlbecker, Jackson Lawler, Jay McCarthy, Mike McHugh, Wade McReynolds, Elena Machkasova, Ann E. Moskol, Scott Newson, Paul Ojanen, Prof. Robert Ordóñez, Laurent Orseau, Klaus Ostermann, Sinan Pehlivanoglu, Eric Parker, Nick Pleatsikas, Norman Ramsey, Krishnan Ravikumar, Jacob Rubin, Luis Sanjuán, Lisa Scheuing, Willi Schiegel, Vinit Shah, Nick Shelley, Matthew Singer, Stephen Siegel, Joe Snikeris, Vincent St-Amour, Marc Smith, Dave Smylie, Reed Stevens, Kevin Sullivan, Éric Tanter, Sam Tobin-Hochstadt, Thanos Tsouanas, Yuwang Yin, David Van Horn, Jan Vitek, Mitchell Wand, Michael Wijaya, G. Clifford Williams, Ewan Whittaker-Walker, Julia Wlochowski, Roelof Wobben and Mardin Yadegar, for comments on previous drafts of this second edition.